Ma5onic/spotifyToYoutube/readme.txt

 Script 2 will use youtubePlaylist.json in order to search all of those songs and add to a youtube playlist which the user will need to first manually create, then provide the script with that playlist's unique id in line 135.

-Then we can go up one directory to /Desktop/Music/ and use the playlist.py script, specifying the youtube playlist url and directory where we want to dl the videos.

 TLDR: